Newborn Screening (NBS)

 Management: rapid implementation and long-term planning of therapy

-The Georgia Newborn Screening Program ensures that every newborn in Georgia is screened for 35 heritable disorders for prompt identification and treatment.
+The Georgia Newborn Screening Program ensures that every newborn in Georgia is screened for over 30 heritable disorders for prompt identification and treatment.

 The program is responsible for the following:

 Administration of the newborn screening system, including the oversight of follow-up programs.